cirnovsky/blog/README.md

 - 🎼 A Vocaloid & V-Singers lover.
 Especially VocaRock.
 COP, Ichinose Yuu, Haniwa, Okame-P, Yuyoyuppe.
 - 🎸 A freshman in guitar.
 - ⚽ Once a student semi-professional soccer player as a Goalkeeper.
 Quit for severe knee injuries.
 But now I also play badminton, basketball, table tennis for fun.
 Really love tennis and ice hockey.
-- 📚 A reader that have not read that much.
+- 📚 A reader that does not read that much.

 Have a nice day!